mdn/content/files/en-us/web/css/css_containment/using_css_containment/index.md

 It tells the browser that the internal layout of the element is completely separate from the rest of the page, and that everything about the element is painted inside its bounds.
 Nothing can visibly overflow.

 This information is something that is usually known, and likely quite obvious, to the web developer creating the page.
-However browsers don't know the intent of your content and cannot assume that an article or other section of content will be entirely self-contained.
+However, browsers don't know the intent of your content and cannot assume that an article or other section of content will be entirely self-contained.
 This property provides a way of explaining this to the browser, thereby providing the browser with explicit permission to make performance optimizations.

 ## Key concepts and terminology